christophihl/startupengineer/content/news/20_news.md

 weight = 40  # Order that this section will appear.

 title = "News"
-subtitle = "From recent to old ..."
+subtitle = "From recent to ancient"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.